 - Make the sauce.
 Add the onions to the pan and saute for 3 to 4 minutes, until softened and translucent.

-- Add the ginger, garlic, red chili powder, garam masala, coriander, cumin, and stir for another minute.
+- Add the spices.
+Add the ginger, garlic, red chili powder, garam masala, coriander, cumin, and stir for another minute.
 Then add the cashews, crushed tomatoes, sugar, and water.
 Stir it all together, reduce the heat to low, and simmer for 5 minutes.

-- Transfer the sauce to a high-powered blender and blend for a minute, until smooth and creamy.
+- Blend the sauce.
+Transfer the sauce to a high-powered blender and blend for a minute, until smooth and creamy.

 - Combine it all together.
 Wipe the pan clean with a paper towel (if you'd like to remove any lumps from the final sauce), then stir together the creamy butter sauce, butter, and heavy cream.